WebAssembly/component-model/design/mvp/Concurrency.md

 This backpressure mechanism provides the basis for how the sync and async ABIs
 interoperate:
-1. If a component calls an import using the async ABI, and the import is implemented by a component using the sync ABI, and the callee blocks, execution is immediately transferred back to the caller (as required by the async ABI) and the callee's component instance is marked "suspended".
+1. If a component calls an import using the async ABI, and the import is implemented by a component using the sync ABI, the callee first acquires an "exclusive" lock on the component instance and then starts executing.
+If the callee blocks, execution is immediately transferred back to the caller (as required by the async ABI).
-2. If another async call attempts to start in a "suspended" component instance, the Component Model automatically makes the call block, the same way as when backpressure is active.
+2. If another async call attempts to start in this same component instance, the callee immediately blocks when acquiring the "exclusive" lock, waiting for the previous call to return and release the lock.

-Note that because functions without `async` in their type are not allowed to block, non-`async` functions do not check for backpressure or suspension; they always run synchronously.
-Components exporting a mix of `async` and non-`async` functions (which again mostly only arises in the more advanced virtualization scenarios) must thus take care to handle non-`async` reentrance gracefully.
+Note that because functions without `async` in their type are not allowed to block, non-`async` functions do not attempt to acquire the "exclusive" lock;
+they just barge in.
+Components exporting a mix of `async` and non-`async` functions (which again mostly only arises in the more advanced virtualization scenarios) must therefore take care to handle the "barge-in" case gracefully.
+Because this nested non-`async` call will complete synchronously without blocking, this behavior does not break [Component Invariant] #3: a single global shadow stack can still be (re)used in a LIFO manner, much like a traditional signal handler.

 Lastly, WIT is extended with two new type constructors—`future<T>` and `stream<T>`—to allow new WIT interfaces to explicitly represent concurrency in